-The filtered shear and absolute divergence closely follows the power-law model for the spatial scaling as their first order moments are well aligned with the power-law fit for the spatial scales ranging from 7 to 200 km (see right panel of Fig. 10 for the absolute divergence).
+The artificial noise particularly induces a strong departure from filtered shear and absolute divergence closely follows the power-law model at the smallest scales (see for the spatial scaling as their first order moments are well aligned with the power-law fit for the spatial scales ranging from 7 to 200 km (see right panel of Fig. 10). for the absolute divergence).
 This is not the case for the unfiltered deformation fields (see left panel of Fig. 10) and we explain this strong departure from the power-law model by the presence of artificial noise.
 If the power-law fits were computed only from 50 to 200 km, spatial scaling exponents would be similar for the filtered and unfiltered data.
-Furthermore, the other moments $\langle \dot{\epsilon}L^q \rangle$ of the distributions (see Fig. 11, for the absolute divergence rate, with q, the moment order, ranging from 0.5 to 3) computed from the unfiltered deformation fields also exhibit a strong departure from the power law, whereas the moments computed from the filtered deformation fields are well aligned with the power-law fits.
+Furthermore, the other moments $\langle \dot{\epsilon}L^q \rangle$ of the distributions (see Fig. 11, for the absolute divergence rate, with q, the moment order, ranging from 0.5 to 3) computed from the unfiltered deformation fields also exhibit a strong departure from the power-law fits.

-By definition, if a scaling holds for a given range of scales, it should be respected for any pair of scales within this range.
-To evaluate the deviation from the power law scaling, we compute the power-law exponents for each pair of successive spatial scales (i.e. from 7 to $14 \, \text{km}$, from $14 \, \text{to} \, 25 \, \text{km}$, and so on) and we take the minimum and maximum values of these exponents.
-Those values as well as the exponents previously obtained with the whole range from 7 to $200 \, \text{km}$ are reported as a function of the moment order q in Fig. 12.
-The relationship between the power-law exponents and the moment order q is called the structure function $\beta(q)$ and is defined by $\langle \dot{\epsilon}L^q \rangle \sim L^{-\beta(q)}$.
-The minimum and maximum exponents define the bars around $\beta(q)$.
+The method parameters are then chosen to minimize By definition, if a scaling holds for a given range of scales, it should be respected for any pair of scales within this range.
+To evaluate the deviation from the power law .
+To evaluate this deviationscaling, we compute the power-law exponents for each pair of successive spatial scales (i.e. from 7 to 14 km, from 14 to 25 km, and so on) and we take the minimum and maximum values of these exponents to define the min-max error on the .
+Those values as well as the exponents previously obtained (i.e. with the whole range from 7 to 200 km). are reported as a function of the moment order q in Fig. 12.
+The relationship between the power-law exponents and the moment order q is called the structure function $\beta(q)$ and is defined by $\langle \dot{\epsilon}L^q \rangle \sim L^{-\beta(q)}$ .
+The minimum and maximum exponents define the bars around $\beta(q)$ .

 To check that the reference values for the model parameters are well chosen, we look at the deviation from the power law.
 This deviation is evaluated by the min-max error.
 For each moment order, the min-max error is defined as the difference between the minimum and maximum exponents obtained with any pairs of spatial scales within the defined range.
 It other words, it is the length of the bar drawn on Fig. 12.
-Applied to the composite fields used as example here, we find that using a threshold for the total deformation of 0.02 per day gives the lowest min-max error for the highest order.
-For the parameter n, the lowest min-max error for the highest moment order is obtained with n=2, but n=3 is better for the other moment orders.
+Applied to the composite fields used as example here, this metric validates the choice of using n = 3 and we find that using a threshold for the total deformation of 0.02 per day , as this combination gives the lowest min-max errors. error for the highest order.
+For the parameter n, the lowest min-max error for the highest order is obtained with n = 2, but n = 3 is better for the other moment orders.
 The application of our metric to this single example tends to indicate that the reference values are well chosen.
 However, this metric should be applied to a larger number of examples to really identify the best values for the parameters.